-Ballentine Vineyards is located directly across from the currently closed St. Clement Winery.
+Ballentine Vineyards is located directly across from Faust Winery (previously St. Clement Winery).
 As you drive by on the highway you can only see their sign from the northbound direction; there is no signage when you drive southbound.
 During prior visits, we have seen bumper stickers in their tasting room that say “Where the Hell is Ballentine Vineyards”!
 The answer to that question is simply, just north of the town of St. Helena.

 The winery was founded by Van and Betty Ballentine – today their son Frank Ballentine is the General Manager.
 Today there are numerous small family owned wineries in the Napa Valley, but only a few wine making family’s in the Napa Valley have as old or as rich of a heritage (on both sides of the family).
 Their history dates back to 1906 when Betty’s grandfather, Libero Pocai, an immigrant from Lucca, Italy purchased 60 acres of land in the Napa Valley and six years later founded a winery called L. Pocai & Sons Winery and Vineyards.
 1906 was also the year of the terrible earthquake in San Francisco – and was the primary reason why he and his wife moved out of the city.